erikamaker/bonecrawl/README.md

 # THE STORY SO FAR

+There's been a mistake.
 You wake up in your dungeon cell, already dead.
 A captive soul of the labyrinthian underworld, your fate is eternal torture at the hands of monstrous demons.
 Except, you don't belong here, and neither does your sister.
 Somewhere in the 9 treacherous levels, she waits for you.
 Face your demons, find the family bones, and climb out of perdition.
 With some sacrifices and a little magick, you may escape.